-I am self-taught – or rather, a good friend taught me on glorious afternoons at her home and mine.
-Thus, my art is the result of many years’ experimentation, my lifetime’s dabbling in various mediums, a passionate love affair with chiyogami (better known as washi paper), and a wonderful friend who shared her knowledge freely.
+I am self-taught – or rather, a good friend taught me on glorious afternoons at her home & mine.
+Thus, my art is the result of many years’ experimentation, my lifetime’s dabbling in various mediums, a passionate love affair with chiyogami (better known as washi paper), & a wonderful friend who shared her knowledge & art supplies freely.

-I did study art in high school and had intended to make it my college major.
-Sadly, I had an unfortunate experience with my advanced art class teacher in high school; the experience was so devastating that I packed up my art materials at the end of that class and did not open them up again for over 20 years.
+I did study art in high school & intended to make it my college major.
+Sadly, I had an unfortunate experience with my advanced art class teacher in high school; the experience was so devastating that I packed up my art materials at the end of that class & did not open them up again for over 20 years.

-They waited for me while I made practical career decisions, telling myself that I would not have made a good starving artist.
-I started in banking, spent several years as a paralegal, had a short stint in Human Resources, and worked for several years in the high-tech sector.
+They waited for me while I made practical career decisions, telling myself that I wouldn’t have made a good starving artist.
+I started in banking, spent several years as a paralegal, had a short stint in Human Resources & worked for several years in the high-tech sector.

 Art beckoned throughout my life – the more linear my pursuits (as in computer programming), the more the craving for artistic outlets.
 The practical pursuits simply did not satisfy.

-That experimentation led to many hours in my studio, the purchase of a pop-up canopy and propanels, applications to many art festivals and open studio events and an entirely new existence.
+That experimentation led to many hours in my studio, the purchase of a pop-up canopy & propanels, applications to many art festivals & open studio events – it became an entirely new existence!